For Transocean Ltd. [RIG], Analyst sees a rise to $5. What next?

 Revenue efficiency(1) was 94.9%, compared to 94.5% in the prior quarter;.

-Transocean Ltd. represents 664.00 million in outstanding shares, while the company has a total market value of $2.87 billion with the latest information.
-RIG stock price has been found in the range of $4.04 to $4.30.
+The results of the trading session contributed to over 20110218 shares changing hands.
+Over the past one week, the price volatility of Transocean Ltd. stands at 9.07% while the volatility over the past one month is 7.42%.

-If compared to the average trading volume of 24.29M shares, RIG reached a trading volume of 15346831 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for RIG stock reached $2.33 billion, with 664.00 million shares outstanding and 630.73 million shares in the current float.
+Compared to the average trading volume of 24.49M shares, RIG reached a trading volume of 20110218 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Pareto have made an estimate for Transocean Ltd. shares, keeping their opinion on the stock as Hold, with their previous recommendation back on March 24, 2022.
 While these analysts kept the previous recommendation, Evercore ISI raised their target price to Outperform.
 The new note on the price target was released on February 08, 2022, representing the official price target for Transocean Ltd. stock.
 On September 16, 2020, analysts decreased their price target for RIG shares from 2.50 to 1.15.

-Transocean Ltd. [RIG] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 9.57.
-With this latest performance, RIG shares dropped by -6.15% in over the last four-week period, additionally plugging by 12.88% over the last 6 months – not to mention a rise of 3.00% in the past year of trading.
+Transocean Ltd. [RIG] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -8.74.
+With this latest performance, RIG shares dropped by -16.81% in over the last four-week period, additionally plugging by 8.99% over the last 6 months – not to mention a drop of -6.47% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Transocean Ltd. [RIG] shares currently have an operating margin of -1.96 and a Gross Margin at +4.58.
 Transocean Ltd.’s Net Margin is presently recorded at -23.16.